Aweptimum/Strike/README.md

 	S.trikers.Edge(600,600, 800,600)
 )
 ```
 The first will produce ghosting, while the second does not.
-This is either because I was extremely lucky in my testing or built into the collision detection logic on accident.
+This is either because of exteme luck during testing or built into the collision detection logic on accident.
 Either way, it's a feature.

 To make this explicit, a check for whether the MTV is headed *into* a Collider's centroid should probably be added somewhere in the logic for `S.triking`.